 Turning Real Estate Leads into Loyal Clients

 Lead generation spends your money.
 Lead conversion returns it.
 When a new inquiry hits your inbox, the clock starts.
-Real profit comes from treating every form fill, text, or call as a five minute response mandate and plugging that person into a simple 90 day nurture plan.
+Real profit comes from treating every form fill, text, or call as a fast-response opportunity and plugging that person into a simple 90-day nurture plan.
 You build the lead engine in How to Get Real Estate Leads: Proven Strategies for Real Estate Agents That Work; this guide shows you how to turn that flow into loyal clients.

 Real estate agent meeting with clients at desk while reviewing home search options on laptop screen.